SANDRA BEHM, AACI, P.APP. ELECTED

-AIC-BC congratulates Graham Held, AACI, P.App of Kamloops, BC on his re-election as President of the British Columbia Association of the Appraisal Institute of Canada.
-A Press Release was sent out in October 2018 advising of Graham’s accomplishment.
+AIC-BC congratulates Sandra Behm, AACI, P.App of Abbotsford, BC on her election as President of the British Columbia Association of the Appraisal Institute of Canada.
+A Press Release was sent out in November 2022 advising of Sandra’s accomplishment.

 From affordable housing issues, to speculation tax, to tighter mortgage rules, to spikes and drops in housing prices, the British Columbia real estate market continues to be under the microscope.
 Under these circumstances, while it is an opportune time for increased appraisal demand, it is also a time to exercise caution.
 The AIC-BC will use this forum to share fraud-related notices as they are made available and would like to take this opportunity to share best practices and additional information about how AIC-BC Members can protect themselves and the public.